near/docs/docs/roles/integrator/faq.md

 > _A few relevant details have been extracted here for convenience:_
 >
 > [Since NEAR is a sharded blockchain, there are challenges that need to be overcome] including state validity and data
-> availability problems. _Nightshade_ is the solution Near Protocol is built upon that addresses these issues.
+> availability problems. _Nightshade_ is the solution NEAR Protocol is built upon that addresses these issues.
 >
 > Nightshade uses the heaviest chain consensus.
 Specifically when a block producer produces a block (see section 3.3), they can collect signatures from other block producers and validators attesting to the previous block.
 The weight of a block is then the cumulative stake of all the signers whose signatures are included in the block.
 The weight of a chain is the sum of the block weights.
 >